solana-labs/solana/book/src/cluster.md

 by validator nodes and replicated by replicator nodes, effectively appending them to the ledger.

-## Finalizing Transactions
+## Confirming Transactions

-A Solana cluster is capable of subsecond *leader finality* for up to 150 nodes with plans to scale up to hundreds of thousands of nodes.
-Once fully implemented, finality times are expected to increase only with the logarithm of the number of validators, where the logarithm's base is very high.
-If the base is one thousand, for example, it means that for the first thousand nodes, finality will be the duration of three network hops plus the time it takes the slowest validator of a supermajority to vote.
-For the next million nodes, finality increases by only one network hop.
+A Solana cluster is capable of subsecond *confirmation* for up to 150 nodes with plans to scale up to hundreds of thousands of nodes.
+Once fully implemented, confirmation times are expected to increase only with the logarithm of the number of validators, where the logarithm's base is very high.
+If the base is one thousand, for example, it means that for the first thousand nodes, confirmation will be the duration of three network hops plus the time it takes the slowest validator of a supermajority to vote.
+For the next million nodes, confirmation increases by only one network hop.

-Solana defines leader finality as the duration of time from when the leader timestamps a new entry to the moment when it recognizes a supermajority of ledger votes.
+Solana defines confirmation as the duration of time from when the leader timestamps a new entry to the moment when it recognizes a supermajority of ledger votes.

-A gossip network is much too slow to achieve subsecond finality once the network grows beyond a certain size.
+A gossip network is much too slow to achieve subsecond confirmation once the network grows beyond a certain size.
 The time it takes to send messages to all nodes is proportional to the square of the number of nodes.
-If a blockchain wants to achieve low finality and attempts to do it using a gossip network, it will be forced to centralize to just a handful of nodes.
+If a blockchain wants to achieve low confirmation and attempts to do it using a gossip network, it will be forced to centralize to just a handful of nodes.

-Scalable finality can be achieved using the follow combination of techniques:
+Scalable confirmation can be achieved using the follow combination of
+techniques:

 1. Timestamp transactions with a VDF sample and sign the timestamp.
 2. Split the transactions into batches, send each to separate nodes and have